StyO: Stylize Your Face in Only One-shot: Experiments

 \section{Experiments}

-StyO utilizes IDL to fine-tune LDM, and generates stylized portrait by means of FCC.
-In Section~\ref{sec:sota}, we conduct both qualitative and quantitative experiments to compare our method with previous state-of-the-art methods of one-shot face stylization.
-And in Section~\ref{sec:aba}, we perform the ablation study to demonstrate the effectiveness of the proposed IDL and FCC.
+StyO utilizes IDL to fine-tune LDM, and generates stylized portraits by means of FCC.
+We first conduct both qualitative and quantitative experiments to compare our method with previous state-of-the-art methods of one-shot face stylization.
+Additionally, we perform the ablation study to demonstrate the effectiveness of the proposed IDL and FCC.